reflexology

 and much more.

-The reflex cupping zones and characteristic muscles are largely based on embryology and the specialization of cells during cell division and the development of the foetus in the womb.
-These are divided into ectoderm, mesoderm and entoderm.
+The reflex cupping zones and characteristic muscles are largely based on embryology and the specialization of cells during cell division, and the development of the fetus in the womb.
+These are divided into ectoderm, mesoderm, and endoderm.

-• The skin (dermatome), nervous system (neurotome) and skeleton (sclerotome) form from the ectoderm.
+• The ectoderm forms the skin (dermatome), nervous system (neurotome), and skeleton (sclerotome).

-• Connective tissue (fascia) and muscles (myotome) form from the mesoderm.
+• Connective tissue (fascia) and musculature (myotome) form from the mesoderm.

 • Vessels (vasotome) and internal organs (enterotome) form from the endoderm.

-As these originate from the same cell network or are innervated by the same spinal nerve, it is possible to classify them into corresponding body segments and reflex zones.
+Since these originate from the same cell complex or are innervated by the same spinal nerve, it is possible to classify them into corresponding body segments and reflex zones.

-The reflex zones on the hands and feet, on the other hand, are based on the theory and findings of Dr. Wiliam Henry Fitzgerald that the hands and feet are a microcosm of the entire organism (body), in which all organs, muscles, glands and other parts of the body can be found in corresponding reflex zones.
+The reflex zones on the hands and feet, on the other hand, are based on the theory and findings of Dr. William Henry Fitzgerald, who believed that the hands and feet are a microcosm of the entire organism (body), in which all organs, muscles, glands, and other body parts are reflected in corresponding reflex zones.

-This explanation is not exhaustive and is therefore only intended to give a rough insight into the functional and effective principle of reflex zone massage.
+This explanation is not exhaustive and is therefore only intended to provide a rough insight into the function and principle of reflexology.

-Cupping of reflex skin zones is a tried and tested natural treatment method used by naturopaths.
+Cupping reflex zones of the skin is a tried-and-tested, natural treatment method used by naturopaths.

-The muscles, organs, glands, nerves and body parts connected to the skin and reflex zones are better supplied with blood, stimulated or relaxed.
-Displaced vertebrae in the cervical, thoracic or lumbar spine can gently return to their natural position and joints can move more freely.
+The muscles, organs, glands, nerves, and body parts connected to the skin and reflex zones are better supplied with blood, stimulated, or relaxed.
+Displaced vertebrae in the cervical, thoracic, or lumbar spine can gently be moved back into their natural position, allowing the joints to move more freely.

-Self-regulatory bodily functions of the organs and body glands are also reactivated and harmonized.
-This allows blocked energies throughout the body to be released, any YIN/YANG imbalances to be corrected and mental and physical tension to be reduced and brought into balance.
+The self-regulating bodily functions of the organs and glands are also reactivated and harmonized.
+This allows blocked energies throughout the body to be released, any YIN/YANG imbalances to be corrected, and mental and physical tension to be reduced and brought into balance.

-2. brief discussion of the patient's condition, personal issues and complaints
+2. Brief discussion about well-being, personal issues, and complaints

-3. visual and tactile findings, localize scars and conspicuous areas of skin
+3. Visual and tactile examination, locating scars and conspicuous areas of skin

-4. reflective treatment of the reflex zones, cupping zones and characteristic muscles if necessary
+4. Reflexive treatment of reflex zones, cupping zones, and key muscles if necessary

-Please allow sufficient time for your arrival and for the treatment so that you can experience the success of the treatment without time pressure and can relax completely.
+Please allow sufficient time for arrival and treatment so that you can experience the success of the treatment without time pressure and relax completely.

-As a rule, a reflex zone massage takes between 60 and 90 minutes, especially in the case of any scarring and during the initial anamnesis.
+A reflexology massage usually lasts between 60 and 90 minutes, especially if there are any scar disturbances and during the initial consultation.

 –> To the schedule and price overview